A Data Storage Server that’s GOOD for the Home Office and the Small to Medium Size Business

-Although, if you are looking for a white box storage alternative to get you by until you decide which big storage option or VDI solution you want to use on an enterprise scale, QNAP can fill the gap.
+Although, if you’re looking for a white box storage alternative to get you by until you decide which big storage option or VDI solution you want to use on an enterprise scale, QNAP can fill the gap.

-In this review I’ve only scratched the surface on the 5 or 6 topics we covered.
-Do your own research and let me know if you also think this white box storage server rocks?
+Do your research and let me know if you also think this white box storage server rocks?